Leinadix/RGraph/README.md

 - Visual representation of the graph structure
 - Zoom controls for better graph navigation
 - Right-click functionality for creating nodes and connections
+- Import and export graph data in JSON format
 - Elegant user interface with dark and light mode support

 ## Getting Started